Lipen/bdd-rs/examples/abstract-interpretation/guide/chapters/part1_introduction/05_combining.typ

 ]

 == Reduction Algorithms <sec-reduction-algorithms>

- BDD tracks control predicates (boolean).
+BDDs track control flow (which branches were taken).
- Relational domain tracks numeric relations.
+Abstract domains track data properties (variable values).
- Reduction extracts numeric bounds from BDD (when possible) and injects into polyhedron.
+Reduction connects them: extract constraints from one and feed them to the other.

-Maintaining disjoint partitions with optimal abstraction requires reduction passes.
+As partitions accumulate, we need cleanup passes to stay efficient.

 === Path Condition Simplification

-After operations, path conditions may become redundant or contradictory.
+After several operations, some path conditions become redundant or contradictory.
-We apply BDD simplification and feasibility checks.
+We apply BDD simplification and check feasibility.

 #algorithm(title: "Partition Reduction")[
   *Input:* Partition set ${(b_i, rho_i) | i = 1..n}$.